 Usman Khawaja has been reprimanded by the ICC for wearing black armbands during the first Australia vs Pakistan Test in Perth last week.

 Khawaja was embroiled in controversy over wearing shoes emblazoned with the messages ‘All lives are equal’ and ‘Freedom is a human right’ during training ahead of the first Test in Perth.
 Ta.
-He then repeated his protest by wearing a black armband during matches after the ICC stopped viewing these messages.
+He then repeated his protest by wearing a black armband during matches strong> after the ICC stopped viewing these messages.

 The ICC has now reprimanded Khawaja for violating dress and equipment regulations.